mvolkmann/MyUnixEnv/notes/GoNotes.md

 describing the return type at a given index.

 For struct types, it is possible to iterate over its fields.
-The `Type` method `NumMethod` returns the number of fields in the struct.
+The `Type` method `NumField` returns the number of fields in the struct.
 The `Type` method `FieldByIndex` returns a `StructField` object describing the field at a given index.